TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 :url: https://embed.grasple.com/exercises/3d0a7884-09ee-4f89-a2e5-1c1476d7e2a3?id=91448
 :label: grasple_exercise_7_4_12
 :dropdown:
-:description: Finding the LS solution for a 4x3 system (with some tricky reduction work)
+:description: Finding the LS solution for a 4x3 system (with some tricky reduction work).

 ::::